MAGICGrants/so-simple-theme/_posts/blog/2021-12-23-MAGIC-Funds-and-Gitcoin.md

 Gitcoin consolidates funds in various pools.
 These pools are unique to a given active matching round.

-These pools vary each round, but [GR12](https://gitcoin.co/blog/announcing-grants-round-12/) (ended 2021-12-16) included 1) generic pool, and 2) and many specific pools to address climate change, advocacy, longevity, and specific ecosystems like Uniswap.
+These pools vary each round, but [GR12](https://gitcoin.co/blog/announcing-grants-round-12/) (ended 2021-12-16) included 1) a generic pool, and 2) and many specific pools to address climate change, advocacy, longevity, and specific ecosystems like Uniswap.

 For simplicity's let's just focus on one big pool, but there are many in practice.
 Focusing on one makes matching easier to understand.

 Charities have used matching often in the past in a relatively basic way to encourage more donations.
 For example: for each $1 you donate, another entity will match that $1 to double the donation.
 It can take various forms, but that's the basic idea.

 Gitcoin matches funds in a *completely* different way using "Quadratic Funding."
-Instead of proportionally matching on dollars alone, Gitcoin matches in large part by the *total number of votes.* This means that a Grant with 10 donations of $10 (A) get a *significantly* higher portion of the pooled matching funds (suppose $100) than a Grant with 1 donation of $100 (B).
+Instead of proportionally matching on dollars alone, Gitcoin matches in large part by the *total number of donation.* This means that a Grant with 10 donations of $10 (A) get a *significantly* higher portion of the pooled matching funds (suppose $100) than a Grant with 1 donation of $100 (B).

 | Matching Type | Received by A | Received by B |
 | --- | --- | --- |